bol.com: marketplace guide

 - Shipping time - the shipping time exported to bol.com.
 Note that bol.com uses a specific format, so mapping to their exact values is required.
 The shipping time is set in working days, however, bol.com displays the delivery time in regular days on its platform.
 E.g.: a product submitted with a shipping time of '24hours-22' has a delivery time of 1 to 2 days instead of ‘delivered tomorrow’ when displayed on a Saturday.
 It is also possible to map this attribute to the value Mijn leverbelofte (My delivery promise), which provides merchants with additional options – and is connected to the setting found in the bol.com back-end.
 If you have not configured that setting yet, log into the bol.com back-end and go to Instellingen (Settings), Mijn winkel (My shop), Leverbelofte (Delivery promise).

 - Condition - the state of your product.
-Unless you sell refurbished or used products, this can be left at the default value Nieuw.
-Bear in mind that the condition, combined with the EAN on an offer, is what makes it unique (and cannot be changed on an existing offer).
+Unless you sell refurbished or used products, the default value can be used.
+Note that the condition, combined with the EAN of an offer, is what makes it unique – and cannot be changed once set for each offer.

 - Shipping costs - bol.com does not allow separate shipping costs for ordered products.
 However, you are likely to have shipment costs that are not included in the product price.
 If you have these set on a specific attribute, you can map them so the shipping costs are added to the exported price.
 Shipping costs must be added with a dot (.) as the decimal separator.

 - Quantity discounts - sets several levels of volume or quantity discount.
 The minimum quantity is the quantity at which the price per item for that level (which you set in the price field) has to be applied.
 Bear in mind that the minimum quantity has to increase, and the price per item has to decrease, with each level.
 More information on how to set these quantity/volume discounts can be found on bol.com: how to set up volume discounts.